 The responsibilities of the Fire Marshals are to:

 - 1. Ensure all persons have been safely evacuated - 2.
-Assess location of fire activation - 3.
+Assess location of fire activation (Estates Team only) - 3.
 Give any necessary safety instructions - 4.
 Meet fire brigade and assist as necessary

 The current Fire Marshals are: